 It gives 1 Dividend mile per dollar, with the exception purchases on the airline which earn double.
 Now this in and of itself is pretty typical of an airline credit card.
 But what isn’t typical is how the reward seat availability reportedly stacks up against the competition…

-A graph using that same data was published in the Wall Street Journal about a year and a half ago.
+A graph using that same data was published in the Wall Street Journal about two years ago.
 The data came from the consulting firm IdeaWorks, who made 6,720 booking inquiries to check the reward seat availability on 24 frequent flyer programs.
 They checked travel dates spanning a 5 month window for 20 top routes on each airline.

 Dividend miles = last place?

 This is a reason why some people skip paying the $89 annual fee for the US Airways credit card and instead, apply for the Chase Sapphire Preferred and its promotion for up to $500 worth of free airfare.
 I hear from plenty of US Airways aficionados going that route, since they can spend the Sapphire’s rewards on any airline, without restrictions or blackout dates - which unfortunately - are common with this carrier.

-You will notice the marketing for the US Air MasterCard touts the benefit of getting award flights for 5,000 fewer miles (at 20,000 miles versus the typical 25,000).
+You will notice the marketing for the US Air MasterCard touts the benefit of being able to get award flights for 5,000 fewer miles (at 20,000 miles versus the typical 25,000).
 That is a major plus, but the question is, does having that perk outweigh the drawback of below-average availability for award seats?
 Because if you have miles and can't use them for the flights you want, what good are they?

 And the other benefits?